fhoedemakers/retroJam/README.md

 - `.gb` - Nintendo GameBoy
 - `.gbc` - Nintendo GameBoy Color

 **Note:** Genesis does not run at full speed because of SRAM constraints.
-As an alternative, you can use the standalone.
-[Pico-GenesisPlus](https://github.com/fhoedemakers/pico-genesisPlus)
+As an alternative, you can use the standalone [Pico-GenesisPlus](https://github.com/fhoedemakers/pico-genesisPlus) emulator.

 ## Building